ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 ## Parsing

-A parser is software that takes in a piece of code as input and spits out something called an Abstract Syntax Tree (AST).
+A parser is a piece of code that takes _some other_ piece of code as input and spits out something called an Abstract Syntax Tree (AST).
 As an example, it might take an expression like $z = sin(x p) cos(y p)$ and turn it into this:

 <div style="text-align: center;">
   <img style="margin-bottom: 20px;" src="/images/compiling-shaders/ast.svg" />